 The Master of Mathematics Spec.
-Optimization and Mathematical Physics of the University of Toulon (UTLN) consists of two personalizable thematic orientations:
+Applied analysis and Mathematical physics of the University of Toulon (UTLN) consists of two personalizable thematic orientations:

 - Mathematical physics